 Anchorage School District

-Support foundational instructional programs and rigorous standards to ensure Alaskan students are set up for success in life.
+Support foundational instructional programs and rigorous standards to ensure Alaskan students’ outcomes prepare them for success in life.

 - Increase the length of Alaska’s instructional year to stay on par with other states